wizyvision/gcs-connector-uploader/README.md

 # Google Cloud Storage Connector

-> This repo contains the **Uploader** app that is deployed in Cloud Run.
-To run the whole Storage connector, you will also need the [**Trigger**](https://github.com/sephdiza/gcs-connector-trigger-function) function to be deployed in Cloud Function.
+> Note: This repo contains the **Uploader** app that is deployed in Cloud Run.
+To run the whole GCS connector, you will also need the [**Trigger**](https://github.com/wizyvision/gcs-connector-trigger) function to be deployed in Cloud Function.

 GCS Connector uploads files on WizyVision, on every files that will be uploaded in the source GCS bucket.